morlandi/django-htmx-forms/README.md

         return value
 ```

-In the following variation, the save view can be used to render and validate the
+In the following variation, the same view can be used to render and validate the
 form both in a modal or in a standalone page:

 ```python